sonnieson/zero_day/README.md

-This is a sample README file.
-This file is mandatory in projects.
+This is my optional readme file